 Don't overpay on your current account fees.
 Follow these simple steps and you'll have no nasty surprises when your quarterly statement arrives.

-Although truly fee-free banking has been consigned to the past, there are still steps you can take to keep your fees to a minimum, or in a few cases avoid them altogether provided you're able to meet certain criteria.
+Although truly fee-free banking has been consigned to the past, there are still steps you can take to keep your fees to a minimum, or in a few cases avoid them altogether provided you're clever with how you use your account.

 1. Avoid ATMs when you can